Research

 Agri-environmental policy & governance

 Ultimately, virtually all of the other topics addressed by my work lead to this one: the attempt to evaluate existing and possibly suggest new options for agri-environmental policy.
 This work started in the context of the BonaRes project and currently mainly happens in the junior research group AgriScape (see also the Projects page).
-In AgriScape and beyond, I address this topic both from a conceptual perspective and by applying agent-based modelling to study the effects of different policy scenarios.
-Together with colleagues from the UFZ, I developed an approach for aligning agent-based modelling with multi-objective land-use allocation to better understand the interplay of the biophysical potential of landscapes for multifunctionality and institutional, behavioural and economic factors that affect the feasibility of reaching this potential (Bartkowski et al. 2020).
-This approach is also the conceptual foundation of AgriScape.
-In the context of agent-based modelling, I am at a behaviourally rich representation of a broad set of interacting farm decisions that are relevant for multifunctionality.
-This follows my conviction that a purely adoption-oriented approach is likely to fall short of the complexity of farm decision-making.
+I address this topic both from a conceptual perspective and by applying agent-based modelling to study the effects of different policy scenarios.
+In the context of agent-based modelling, I am particularly interested in a behaviourally rich representation of a broad set of interacting farm decisions that are relevant for multifunctionality, and in the coupling of socio-economic and ecological models to simulate the ecological effects of these decisions.

 • Huber, R., Bartkowski, B., Brown, C., El-Benni, N., Feil, J.-H., Grohmann, P., Joormann, I., Leonhardt, H., Mitter, H., Müller, B., 2024.
 Farm typologies for understanding farm systems and improving agricultural policy.
 Agricultural Systems 213: 103800. doi:10.1016/j.agsy.2023.103800